Do you have questions about Dr. Valli’s consults?

 - Teaching and lecturing to a variety of audiences including veterinarians and the general public

 Many times the referring trainer prefers for us to take over the behavior modification for a pet and client.
 This may happen because of our trainers’ expertise in working with a particular issue, or because one of our classes is a good fit for the client’s or pet’s needs.
 If, however, you are working with a trainer who is comfortable and experienced with implementing the behavior modification programs necessary for your pet following Dr. Valli’s recommendations, that may work as well.
-In many cases, Dr. Valli works with trainers and their clients to set up a comprehensive behavior treatment plan that the original trainer helps implement.

 Regardless of your situation, working with an experienced trainer who can effectively implement behavior modification methods results in quicker improvement your pet’s behavior and better satisfaction for you.